sebastian-quintero/mdrp-sim/README.md

 Stand in the root of the project.

-Fire up a terminal and do:
+1 - Fire up two terminals.
+In the first one:

 ````bash
 docker-compose up
 ````

-Leave this terminal alone and open up a new one.

-Now, execute:
+2 - Open the second terminal an execute:

 ```bash
 docker start mdrp-sim-db-container
 ```

+Keep using the second terminal.

-To set the project's root as the `PYTHONPATH`, go ahead and type:
+3 - To set the project's root as the `PYTHONPATH`, go ahead and type:

 ```bash
 export PYTHONPATH=.
 ```

-Finally, run the simulation with:
+4 - Set desired params in the `settings.py` file and run the simulation with:

 ```bash
 python3 simulate.py
 ```

-Remember that all configurations for the simulation live in the `settings.py` file.

 ## Intro